The Family Office's Guide to Startup Deal Screening (Without Pretending to Be a VC)

 The mistake: trying to act like a VC instead of leveraging these advantages.
 You don't need to see 1,000 deals a quarter.
 You need to see 20 good ones and pick 3-5 that match your expertise.

-We built our Deal Lens scoring system with custom weights for family offices.
-Here's how the 5 lenses shift when you're an allocator, not a fund manager:
+NUVC is an AI intelligence platform for private markets.
+Its Deal Lens scoring system uses custom weights for family offices — here's how the 5 lenses shift when you're an allocator, not a fund manager:

 Lens 1: Problem & Market (Weight: HIGH)